 OK, the bad news first

-- BOTH the Kymco People 150 and Kymco Yager 200 are probably on the
+- BOTH the Kymco People 150 and Kymco Yager 200 are gone from the USA

 Maxi-Scooters - Up to